Logan-Daniels/Profile/README.md

 I am a student at the _LSE_ studying Politics and Data Science.

-I will use this GitHub profile to showcase my data science skills.
+I use this GitHub profile to showcase my data science skills.

 ### Interests

 - 🐍 Python
 - 📈 Data Science
 - 🚃 Urban Planning
 - 🏛️ Politics